JuliaGraphics/ColorSchemes.jl/README.md

 Here's an <a href="doc/colorschemes.svg"> SVG</a> of them.

+You can list them with `list()`.

 ## Colorschemes, blends/gradients <a id="Colorschemes, blends/gradients"></a>

-As well as accessing individual colors by indexing (eg `leonardo[2]` or `leonardo[2:20]`), a colorscheme can also simulate a continuous range of color choices, by handling any number between 0 and 1.
+As well as accessing colors by indexing (eg `leonardo[2]` or `leonardo[2:20]`), a colorscheme can also simulate a continuous range of color choices, by handling any number between 0 and 1 and interpolating between the available colors.
+So:

     colorscheme(leonardo, 0.5)